harness/developer-hub/release-notes/delegate.md

 <Kustomizedep />

-## Latest: Harness version 812xx, Harness Delegate version 23.10.812xx
+## Latest: Harness version 81205, Harness Delegate version 23.10.81212

-Harness NextGen release 812xx includes the following changes for the Harness Delegate.
+Harness NextGen release 81205 includes the following changes for the Harness Delegate.

 ### New features and enhancements

 - When you [configure a Kubernetes build farm to use self-signed certificates](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/k8s-build-infrastructure/configure-a-kubernetes-build-farm-to-use-self-signed-certificates/), you can now use `DESTINATION_CA_PATH` instead of `CI_MOUNT_VOLUMES`.
 For `DESTINATION_CA_PATH`, provide a list of paths in the build pod where you want the certs to be mounted.
 This also mounts the certs in `opt/harness-delegate/ca-bundle`.
 (CI-9707)

+- JGit library upgrade (CDS-80715, ZD-51149)

+  Eclipse JGit libraries have been upgraded to version 6.6.1.202309021850-r.

 - To improve security, Harness has introduced a feature that allows you to add domain allowlists for Email, Slack, Microsoft Teams, Webhook, and PagerDuty notification channels at the account level.
 Earlier, this was only supported for fixed URL domains.
 Now, support has been added for expression URLs.
 (PL-39481, ZD-43735)